-Some people are confused by the Lingoda payments system, so we caught up with our resident Russian, Lana, to explain how things might be different in Europe.
+Some people are confused by how Lingoda works and the different payment systems that are on offer, so we caught up with our resident Russian, Lana, to explain how things might be a little different in Europe.

 How do I pay for Lingoda lessons?